How to Install Microsoft Fonts on Debian

 Conclusion

-Your Debian system now provides Microsoft Core Fonts (Arial, Times New Roman, Verdana, and others) for accurate cross-platform document rendering.
-With the installer in place and font caches updated, documents open without substitution warnings and maintain intended typography across Windows and Linux.
+Your Debian system now provides Microsoft fonts for accurate cross-platform document rendering.
+With the core fonts installed, documents open without substitution warnings and maintain intended typography across Windows and Linux.
+For modern Office documents, the PowerPoint Viewer extraction adds Calibri, Cambria, and Consolas fonts that are commonly used in Word, Excel, and PowerPoint files since Office 2007.

-6 thoughts on “How to Install Microsoft Fonts on Debian Linux”
+6 thoughts on “How to Install Microsoft Fonts on Debian”

 1. Thank you both Joshua James for this article and Gerard for the comment on the comparison between the MS and the free fonts!
 This article and comments made my work on my old Macbook running AntiX much easier 🙂